iocodevops/flag-explorer-app/README.md

 ## 📦 Deployment
 This app is structured for containerization or simple cloud deploys.
 Add Dockerfiles or hosting setup as needed.

+## Environment protection; you can use envirnment protection rules to avoid accidental deployments to the environmentss by keeping environment approval gates in github actions